-But there are so many options to choose from, how do you pick the right one?
+But there are so many options in the market to choose from, how do you pick the right one?

 Search no more!